22 Simple Ways to Be a Responsible Tourist

 Responsible travel considers the pros and cons of tourism.
 It’s all about making choices that minimize the negative impacts of your travels in favour of ones that are neutral, or contribute positively when traveling.
 It’s about traveling in a way that is better for people, the planet, and wildlife.

-With this approach to tourism we can reduce the effects of overtourism, support local and Indigenous communities, protect natural resources and wildlife, and more.
-Responsible travel ultimately provides an opportunity for us travelers to give back to the regions and communities that we visit.
+With this approach to tourism we can reduce the effects of overtourism and economic leakage, support local and Indigenous communities, protect natural resources and wildlife, and more.
+Responsible travel ultimately provides an opportunity for us travelers to pay respect to the regions and communities that we visit.

-Now, that’s how I think about responsible tourism, but there are some official definitions, too.
-The UNWTO has a great official definition:
+That’s how I think about responsible tourism, but there are official definitions, too.
+According to the UNWTO:

 “Responsible tourism takes full account of its current and future economic, social and environmental impacts, while addressing the needs of visitors, the industry, the environment and host communities.”